RafaelSchubert/py-dician/README.md

 Possible features:

-- More complex roll-operations, such as:
+- More complex roll operations, such as:
   - Exploding rolls (may result in rolls higher than the die's maximum):
     - Exploding at a given threshold;
   - Exploding dice (additional dice):